addisonji99/INSY660/README.md

-# LivChat is a chatbot built for enhancing the customer experience of Livmore
+# LivChat is a chatbot built for enhancing the customer experience for Livmore